andrew/ultimate-awesome/README.md

 - [awesome-embeddings](https://github.com/eifuentes/awesome-embeddings) - 🪁A curated list of awesome resources around entity embeddings.
 - [awesome-selfhosted](https://github.com/eric-erki/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers.
 - [awesome-grc-ai](https://github.com/ethanolivertroy/awesome-grc-ai) - Curated list of AI + GRC resources: AI governance frameworks and AI-powered compliance tools.
+- [awesome-autoware](https://github.com/evshary/awesome-autoware) - A curated list of the awesome projects in Autoware!.
 - [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.
 - [awesome-security-research](https://github.com/g3rzi/awesome-security-research) - 😎 A curated list of the awesome resources about the security research.
 - [awesome-nodejs-tools](https://github.com/geekyahmed/awesome-nodejs-tools) - A collection of awesome Node.js tools for developers.